-- Division I Football Stadium Houston, TX, United States
+- TDECU Football Stadium at the University of Houston Houston, TX, United States

-- School of Architecture Renovation and Review Spaces Austin, TX, United States
+- The University of Texas School of Architecture Renovation and Review Spaces Austin, TX, United States

-- University Garage + Studios Houston, TX, United States
+- University of Houston Garage + Studios Houston, TX, United States

 Unforgettable first impressions backed by substance